r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 ### Creating a package patch

-This experimental build of R automatically downloads and applies patches to packages from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/patches), so [tiff.diff](https://www.r-project.org/nosvn/winutf8/ucrt3/patches/CRAN/tiff.diff) is a patch for the tiff package discussed above.
+This new build of R automatically downloads and applies patches to packages from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/patches), so [tiff.diff](https://www.r-project.org/nosvn/winutf8/ucrt3/patches/CRAN/tiff.diff) is a patch for the tiff package discussed above.